Religious Studies (RELIG-ST)

 RELIG-ST 5508 Anthropology of Religion Credits: 3

 This course explores the ways anthropologists have gone about studying religion from the opening decades of the 20th century to present.
 The course introduces students to the diversity of human religious expression and experience through anthropological literature and to the diversity of anthropological expression especially as it has been revealed in social scientific studies of religious life.
-The course is designed to generate a critical dialogue about the special role that religion has played in the ongoing anthropological engagement with "other" societies and cultures over time.
+The course is designed to generate a critical dialogue about the special role that religion has played in the ongoing anthropological engagement with 'other' societies and cultures over time.

 RELIG-ST 5510 Religions Of The World Credits: 3